AldieNightStar/molo/README.md

 ```

 # How to use compiled code
-* Code will compile using template provided api and functions
+* Code will be compiled using template-provided api and functions
-* Then result js filed need to be connected to your browser/UI app
+* Then resulted js file need to be connected to your _browser_ OR _UI app_
 * Then `molostart()` need to be runned

 # Basic functions it uses
 * This functions need to be implemented by your template
-* The rest are template specific
+* The rest are template/api specific
-   * To add new function - use `$register func ...` command
+   * To add new functions - use `$register func ...` command
 ```js
 // Clears everything up
 mclear();